Welcome to Artificial Intelligence (AI) Hub

 What You'll Find Here

-Start exploring below to find the latest support, training, and guidance, get up and running with DCU-Authorized tools, and catch up on new updates.
+Start exploring to find the latest support, training, and guidance, get up and running with DCU Authorised tools, and catch up on new updates.
+There is also a form if you want to get in contact about any specific queries or developments you have in mind.

 DCU Position Statement on AI tools

-DCU Position Statement on the Use of Artificial Intelligence Tools
+DCU Position Statement on the Use of AI Tools

-Developments in Artificial Intelligence (AI) present both powerful opportunities and daunting challenges to education and to society more broadly.
+Developments in AI present both powerful opportunities and daunting challenges to education and to society more broadly.
 We have only experienced the very early stages of its impact and the pace at which tools are developing is very rapid.
-However, the EU Artificial Intelligence Act, which came into law in Aug ‘24, provides a legal framework for the deployment of AI within Europe, and there is a growing body of international guidance to draw on in terms of good practice.
+However, the EU AI Act, which came into law in August 2024, provides a legal framework for the deployment of AI within Europe, and there is a growing body of international guidance to draw on in terms of good practice.

 The technologies of AI and the study of the impact of AI are research strengths in DCU.
 AI has also been the subject of extensive consideration at institutional and local level internally, touching on all of our key activities.
 We have developed insight into our collective understanding, sentiment and use of AI through a staff survey, introduced guidance for critical aspects of teaching and research, reviewed our curriculum and have invested in some pilot activities so we can monitor and evaluate, as we build up our knowledge about AI.

-It is timely that we adopt a clear statement on our position on the use of Artificial Intelligence tools in the university.
+It is timely that we adopt a clear statement on our position on the use of AI tools in the university.
 This will be a living document and will evolve as our experience, knowledge and insight develop across a period of very rapid technological change.

 For the full position statement please click here